-Whether your family is trying skating for the first time or your budding ice hockey or figure skating athlete is just looking for a change of scenery from indoor lessons, skating on one of the outdoor ice skating rinks in and around Boston is a family activity that can be a fun, affordable way to get outside, get active, and burn off some energy.
-Most rinks offer skate rentals, so no need to haul your equipment or buy skates before you go.
+Whether your family is trying skating for the first time or your budding athlete has already taken ice skating lessons, skating on one of the outdoor ice skating rinks in and around Boston is a family activity that can be a fun, affordable way to get outside, get active, and burn off some energy.

 We recommend checking the rinks' official websites to verify the public skating hours haven't changed or been affected by the weather.

 Boston Common Frog Pond, Boston

 - Hours: Mon 10am-4pm, Tue-Thu 10am-9pm, Fri-Sat 10am-10pm, Sun 10am-9pm.

 - Admission: Admission price based on skater’s height: 58-inches and over: $5.00; Under 58-inches: free.
 Season and lunchtime passes available.

 Set in the heart of the historic Common, the Frog Pond is packed with energy and rimmed by trees and the not-too-far away Boston city skyline.
 Skate rentals and sharpening available.
 There’s a café, and hot cocoa is available at the rental station.
 A pretzel vendor is never far away.

 Skating Under the Rotunda - Boston Harbor Hotel, Boston